WittyCodehub/ProxC/README.md

-# ProxC
-ProxC - Cross Platform C# proxy
+# ProxC - Cross Platform C# proxy

+## Features
+Currently ProxC does not yet work as a proxy. <br>
+All the base functionality of typing in a link and opening a browser to that link exists, but it just sends you straight through instead of using a proxy.

+use it as a fancy URL bar for now.